agarithm/calling-card/src/index.md

 The technology evolved under my leadership in two important directions: the first was in synchronizing the marketing message and channels to the borrower.
 If they had abandoned their partially completed application a call center rep would call them to help finish the form.
 If they had been rejected by a lender, an automated email with alternative loan offers was sent.
 And many more in-the-moment automations kept the borrower on track and on a path to success.

 The second innovation was all around deep integration with our partners.
-We helped Lenders expose APIs and Callback interfaces so that a borrower would never have to enter their data twice.
-And once rejected the Lender via the callback would earn commissions on future events for that borrower as they re-entered the LoanConnect system as an affiliate tracked lead.
+We helped lenders expose APIs and callback interfaces so that a borrower would never have to enter their data twice.
+And once rejected, the lender via the callback would earn commissions on future events for that borrower as they re-entered the LoanConnect system as an affiliate-tracked lead.
 The affiliate tracking and commission sharing ultimately resulted in near 100% visibility into all the active borrowers seeking sub-prime loans in Canada.

 - **Web App and API:** CakePHP, MySQL, RabbitMQ, jQuery
 - **Hosting:** DigitalOcean